Self love isn’t a destination: It’s a journey.

 In a world that wants our self-esteem low and anxiety over our body image high, it’s incredibly hard to reach a place in your life where you’re actually content with who you are.

 Using self love journal prompts not only helps make this process a little easier and improves self-esteem at the same time, they also boost our self-awareness, which is always a good thing!

-Today, I’m going to go over why self love journals can be really affective for improving self-esteem, how to start a self love journal, and give you some good examples of self love journal prompts.
-However, if you’re strapped for time, no worries, you can skip right to the prompts here.
+Self love journals can be really affective for improving self-esteem, how to start a self love journal, and give you some good examples of self love journal prompts.

 What is journaling for self-love?

 Self love is the pursuit of happiness, contentedness and wellbeing in oneself.

 I always say it’s not a destination, it’s a journey, because reaching a place where you’re 100% totally completely truly happy with yourself and everything about you is almost impossible.
 We’re always growing, adapting and changing.